leafOfTree/svelte-lazy/README.md

 ## Publish

-For the maintainer, bump the version in `package.json` then run `npm publish`.
+For maintenance, bump the version in `package.json` then run `npm publish`.

 ## Refs